bids-standard/bids-specification/src/99-appendices/08-coordinate-systems.md

 -   `4DBti`: ALS orientation and the origin between the ears
 -   `KitYokogawa`: ALS orientation and the origin between the ears
 -   `ChietiItab`: RAS orientation and the origin between the ears
--   Any keyword from the list of [Standard template identifiers](#standard-template-identifiers)
+-   Any keyword from the list of [Standard template identifiers](#standard-template-identifiers): RAS orientation and the origin at the center of the gradient coil for template NifTI images

 In the case that MEG was recorded simultaneously with EEG, the restricted keywords for